jalonghurst/TotalFolk/README.md

 ## Contributing

-We welcome contributions to the Total Folk Monorepo!
+We welcome contributions to the Rush Monorepo!
 To contribute, please follow these steps:

 1. **Fork the Repository**:

-   - Go to the GitHub page of the `total-folk-monorepo` repository.
+   - Go to the GitHub page of the `rush-monorepo` repository.
    - Click the "Fork" button at the top right of the page.
 This will create a copy of the repository under your own GitHub account.

 2. **Clone the Forked Repository**: